mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 Source Connection ID:

 : The Source Connection ID field follows the Source Connection ID Length field, which indicates the length of this field.
+A Source Connection ID MUST be at least 8 bytes long.

 # Packet Protection
 This version of QUIC uses packet protection as defined for Initial packets in